 Armed Opposition Groups (AoGs) are among the typical counterparts in humanitarian negotiations.
 Kioumers Frozan, Deputy Head of Humanitarian Access of Action Against Hunger, shares a real-life example of a negotiation with such a group.

-By learning from his fail negotiation experience, he managed to plan and execute a successful negotiation with AoGs after applying one of CCHN negotiation tools from a Peer Workshop that he attended.
+By learning from a failed negotiation experience, he managed to plan and execute a successful negotiation with an AoG, applying one of the negotiation tools that he had learned in a CCHN Peer Workshop.

 More information about CCHN Peer Workshop on Humanitarian Negotiation